meryemaltintas/solutions_repo/docs/1 Physics/6 Statistics/Problem_1.md

 #🔍 Variance Impact

-The spread (standard deviation) of the sample mean distribution decreases as the sample size increases.
+-**The spread (standard deviation) of the sample mean distribution decreases as the sample size increases.**

-trates the Law of Large Numbers — larger samples lead to more stable and reliable estimates.
 ---

 # 4. Practical Applications 🌍